AndyRightNow/nej-mocha/README.md

 });
 ```

-It has exactly the same APIs as `mocha` and `chai`.
+It has exactly the same APIs as [`mocha`](https://mochajs.org/) and [`chai`](chaijs.com/).

 # Notes

-The package is currently customized for MOOC team.
+The package is currently customized for MOOC team in NetEase Education.
 More generic features and more cli options will be updated later.